SpComb/getkey/README.md

     random1

 ## awesome `getkey.lua`
-Simple awful.widgets.prompt -based integration.
+Support for Awesome using either `awful.prompt` with tab-completion or an interactive `awful.menu`.

-Customize the keyring to use:
+Customize the keyring to use for the prompt:

     GETKEY_KEYRING = "foobar"